Grant-Giesbrecht/Command-Line-Calculator/README.md

   4. Can execute programs!
   5. Fully open-source, well commented, neat, dare I say poetic (except poetry is dumb, so no) code is easy to modify should you so desire.
   6. Makes a record of your calculations so you can save your work as a text file if/when you come up with a Grand Unified Field Theory!
-  7. There is a dinosaur right below this line, and it may or may not have layed an egg (on easter, wink wink nod nod) in CLC...

-  >> ASCII DINOSAUR GOES HERE <<